DataMX/GettingandCleaningData/README.md

     5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-The tidy data set is written out in the "UCI HAR Dataset" directory  as *GettingandCleaningData.txt*
+The tidy data set is written out in the "UCI HAR Dataset" directory  as *GettingandCleaningData.txt*.

 Use **read.table("GettingandCleaningData.txt", header = TRUE)** to read the Tidy Data Table of means into R.
-Additional details of the *run_analysis.r* script can be found in the *CodeBook.md.*
+Additional details of the *run_analysis.r* script can be found in the *CodeBook.md*.